 - Attract more high-achieving students who will be recruited by top companies

-Over 10,000 organizations in 120 countries use the TOEIC test.
-Over six million tests were administered in 2010.
+Nearly 14,000 organizations in 150 countries use the TOEIC test.
+More than seven million tests were administered in 2013.
 Make sure your students have the skills they need to succeed with the TOEIC Listening and Reading test.

 Contact your local ETS Preferred Network office for more information on the TOEIC Listening and Reading test in your country.